MATBckh22/MATB-STUDIOS/README.md

 `printf` is a method to print `Hello World!` in the terminal. **The** `/n` **at the end of the string tells the compiler to get a new line after printing.**

+Compared to python, semicolon `;` must be at **the end of every operation to indicate that this is the end of statement.**

 ### Return Values

 `return 0` terminates the `main()` function and returns the value 0.
 This is useful to indicate that the program has executed successfully, it is good practice to include this at the end of the function.